Seriously Considering Online Education?

-This Hub Page is one of many I am writing to help adults who may be interested in studying or obtaining a degree through non-traditional educational channels, such as online or other forms of “distance” education.
-I am a career educator/trainer, and I obtained my final degree, a doctorate in business administration and management with a specialization in marketing, through distance education.
+This article is one of many I am writing to help adults who may be taking this time in life to consider studying or obtaining a degree or some type of certification through non-traditional educational channels, such as online or other forms of “distance” education.
+I am a career educator/trainer, and while I obtained my first two degrees through traditional brick-and-mortar universities, I obtained my final degree, a doctorate in business administration and management with a specialization in marketing, through distance education.

-More than fifteen years ago while I was studying at Walden University, I conducted a national survey of more than 800 adult distance education students as the foundation of research for my doctoral dissertation.
-Since I completed my PhD, I have been intensely aware of the need many adult students have for answers to crucial personal and non-personal questions faced when considering non-traditional study and learning.
+My journey into distance and online study has not waned since I completed my doctorate.
+More than twenty years ago, while I was studying at Walden University, my interests led me to the conducting of a national survey of more than 800 adult distance education students as the foundation of research for my doctoral dissertation.
+Since I completed my PhD, I have become even more aware of the need many adult students have for answers to crucial personal and non-personal questions they have when considering non-traditional study and learning.